ChristophReich1996/ECG_Classification/README.md

 | `--dataset_path` | False | Path to dataset. |
 | `--network_config` | "ECGCNN_M" | Type of network configuration to be utilized. |

+All network hyperparameters can be found and adjusted in the `ecg_classification\config.py` file.

 ## References

 ```bibtex